laravel-enso/documentation/docs/packages/vue-components.md

 - `upload-error` - emitted in case of an upload error, contains no payload

 For more Back-End information also check out the [FileManager](https://github.com/laravel-enso/FileManager) package and its [documentation](https://docs.laravel-enso.com/packages/file-manager.html#features)

-### NProgress
-On init, the component adds itself to the Axios `request` & `response` interceptors, as well as to the `beforeEach` & `afterEach` interceptors of VueRouter so it starts and stops without manual intervention.

-The `NProgress.vue` listens to the following, self-descriptive, events:
-- `nprogress-add-request`
-- `nprogress-add-response`
-- `nprogress-done`

 ## Publishes